Debra L. Lee: Career

 In March 1996, Lee became president and Chief Operating Officer (COO) of BET Holdings, Inc., replacing departing network founder, Robert L. Johnson.
 In 2005, she became president and Chief Executive Officer (CEO).
 The company had nearly $100 million in revenue last year.

 Under Lee, Black Entertainment Television has begun to move in a different format direction for the network.
 She increased the production budget by 50% and looked into incorporating original programming by getting 16 new shows for the new 2007 season.
 Lee has also redesigned BET's mission statement by supporting families, encouraging their dreams, and presenting fresh talent by creating new shows for its network.
 She created a new entertainment network, CENTRIC, in September 2009 that features new artists, reality shows, and movies.

-In 2023 her memories under the title I am Debra Lee were published by Legacy Lit.
+In 2010, Debra launched the invite-only Leading Women Defined (LWD) Summit to give Black women executives a safe and supportive space for networking and to navigate the hurdles they face in their careers.
+Leading Women Defined continues to impact Black women executives through its yearly summit and local events.

+In 2021, Debra co-founded The Monarch’s Collective, consulting firm focused on elevating Black executives and women to board and c-suite roles.
+At the time of launch, Lee said of the company: “Changing the complexion of leadership creates incredible value for the company and the community.
+Businesses with diverse boards and leadership teams perform better.
+We know what it takes to help companies transform from the inside out, and it starts at the top.
+Companies need a new way to diversify board rooms and leadership — and we have the expertise to accelerate their efforts.”

+Lee published her memoir, I AM DEBRA LEE, in March 2023, which was hailed by Kirkus Reviews as “a provocatively frank and inspiring memoir.”
+Vulture also praised the book saying: “The BET network’s former CEO has seemingly done the impossible: written a Fortune 500 memoir that may actually be useful to more than the one percent.
+Lee navigates a career in law and then television all while staying true to her values, putting Black stories and audiences first.
+It’s less about surviving corporate America and more about making it a better, more equitable place for women of color to thrive.”
+She became an honorary member of Delta Sigma Theta sorority in 2023.